Personal Appearance

 Where in the World is Anthony?

-Spoke this morning in Chattanooga, Tennessee.
+Spoke today at two different events in Phoenix.
 Crisis tip 17: Don't do news interviews directly in front of the crisis scene.
 The news media want to show you in front of the "trainwreck."
 Resist!